Appointments are precious- please do let us know if you are unable to attend. Thank you.

 Extended Hours appointments

-Please note that we have occasional Saturday morning and Evening appointments available for workers convenience.
+Please note that we have extended hours once a month on a Saturday morning and Evening appointments fortnightly on a Wednesday at our Downham branch and Mondays at our Mottingham branch for workers convenience.

 Making Routine Appointments